Exporting fresh limes to Europe

 Comply with phytosanitary requirements

 Fruit and vegetables exported to the European Union must comply with European legislation on plant health.
-The European Commission has laid down phytosanitary requirements to prevent the introduction and spread of organisms harmful to plants and plant products in Europe.
+The European Commission has laid down phytosanitary requirements in order to prevent the introduction and spread of organisms harmful to plants and plant products in Europe.
 These requirements are managed by the competent food safety authorities in the importing and exporting countries.

-- Verify with the national plant protection organisation or food safety authority in your country if and under which conditions you can export fresh limes to Europe.
+- Verify with the national plant protection organisation or food safety authority in your country whether and under which conditions you can export fresh limes to Europe.
 These authorities normally work with international standards, but always check with your buyer as well.

 GlobalG.A.P. and other certification as guarantee [H4]